 To pass this unit, you MUST meet ALL the following requirements:

 - Students must pass the Quality Use of Medicines Project and submit all project files.
-The pass mark for the online poster presentation is 50% or higher.
+The pass mark for the research project submission is 50% or higher.

 - Students must attain an overall unit mark of 50% or higher.